dbmaster/model-export/README.md

-# model-export
-Export data dictionary model into excel

-How to export a model using "Model Export" plugin.
+# How to export a model using "Model Export" plugin.

 ## Step1.
 Find out model name and version you want to export.